paulfryer/ibkr/docs/TESTING.md

 # Testing Guide

-This guide covers testing strategies for all three SDK layers: Clean API, NSwag, and Kiota.
+This guide covers testing strategies for all three SDK layers: IBKR SDK, NSwag, and Kiota.

 ## Testing Philosophy